swagger-api/swagger.io-docs/docs/spec-explained/api-host-and-base-path.md

 https://example.com:8443
 ```

-Swagger 2.0 does not support this, but this will be possible in the next version 3.0.
+Swagger 2.0 does not support this, but this will be possible in the next version - 3.0.

 For now, you can omit the `host` and `scheme` and serve the specification from both hosts.
-This way each copy of the specification will target the host and port used to access that specification.
+This way, each copy of the specification will target the host and port used to access that specification.

 ### Reference